Shubh-Yadav/EDA-Inshorts-News/README.md

 # Web Scraping, Text Wrangling and Pre-processing (Inshorts News)

-This covers covers the following aspects of NLP in detail with hands-on examples:
+This covers the following aspects of NLP :

 1. Data Retrieval with Web Scraping
 2. Text wrangling and Pre-processing